5 MMI Mistakes to Avoid

 3. DO NOT not listen

-4. DO NOT take one side
+4. DO NOT ignore one side of an argument

 Certain types of questions/scenarios in the MMI will ask for your opinion or thoughts on certain policies or public health issues.
 It is sometimes tempting to have a very dogmatic answer to this that might be heavily skewed by your personal beliefs or ideology.
 This is very normal, and we all have these biases.

 However, as a doctor, a very important skill is to be able to weigh up the pros and cons of every possible decision, and so when you come across these stations in the MMI, it is highly recommended that you acknowledge and discuss each side of a debate.
 This will demonstrate that you have the capacity to take on and analyse information on its own merits.
+Remember that there are no “correct” answers to MMI questions.
+You will be marked more on how you arrive at an answer and how you explore the issues involved.

 5. DO NOT skip practice